Local Transport

 Travelling out of Chamonix

 SAT bus operate a number of buses to neighbouring resorts and areas, in summer and winter.
-They offer travel from Chamonix to Courmayeur and Aosta (Italy), Chamonix to Geneva, Chamonix to Cluses, Chamonix to Megève and St Gervais to Les Contamines
+They offer travel from Chamonix to Courmayeur and Aosta (Italy), Chamonix to Geneva and St Gervais to Les Contamines

 If you’re looking for travel to Verbier (or other parts of Switzerland) from Chamonix, your best option is driving, taking a transfer minibus, or taking the train.